 The Legal Advisers’ budget does not include provision for consulting external lawyers on specific matters and therefore authorisation to commence work that will attract fees must be obtained from the relevant Dean or Head of Department.

-Instructions from the University to external Legal Advisers must be directed through the Senior Legal Adviser via the Legal Advisers.
+Instructions from the University to external Legal Advisers must be directed through the Chief Compliance Officer.
 This will enable accurate, relevant and timely advice to be obtained and costs to be monitored in accordance with agreed terms and conditions of business.
 It also enables the University to monitor its use of individual lawyers, to assess where a tendering exercise is desirable or required, given the volume of business and to be a single source of information about the performance of external lawyers.
 Members of the University are asked to adhere to the following procedure in the event that legal advice is required.

 Please contact any of the Legal Advisers as soon as possible to establish whether the matter can be dealt with in-house or whether external lawyers need to be instructed.
 It may be necessary to arrange a meeting with one of the Legal Advisers to establish the complexity of the specific matter.